NamNguyenResearch/NamNguyenResearch.github.io/_notes/ToolsTips.md

 ---
-title: "Tools and Tips"
+title: "Miscellaneous"
 collection: notes
-permalink: /note/2019/ToolsTips
+permalink: /note/2019/Miscellaneous
 date: 2019-02-02
 enable: true
-excerpt: Some useful tools and tips I often use in my research.
+excerpt: A quick reference to the list of items that I often use in my research.
 ---

+Below is a quick reference to the list of items that I often use in my research.

 ---
 # Latex